 How does annual travel insurance work?

-It’s also important to note that you can’t purchase annual travel insurance while overseas; you must be in Australia when your Certificate of Insurance is issued.
+It’s important to note that you generally can’t purchase annual travel insurance if you’re already overseas.
+You must be in Australia when your travel documents, such as your Certificate of Insurance, are issued.

 What’s the difference between annual travel insurance and a single trip policy?